exalearn/colmena/docs/quickstart.rst

 4. Launching the application
 ----------------------------

-The method server and thinker objects are run asynchronously.
+The task server and thinker objects are run asynchronously.
 Accordingly, we call their ``.start()`` methods to launch them.

 .. code-block:: python